jeanwsr/mokit-doc-mdbook/src/chap1-2.md

 [4] Jingxiang Zou, MOKIT program, https://gitlab.com/jxzou/mokit (accessed Jan 28, 2023).
 ```

 where the "Jan 28" should be modified as the version you used.
 The version number can be found by running `automr --version`, or simply `automr -v`.
 Note that citing MOKIT only in the supporting information of a paper is insufficient, since such citation can hardly be gathered by search engine or database.
+Citation files of MOKIT can be found in the `$MOKIT_ROOT/doc/` directory, you can import them into EndNote.

 If any of the keyword ist=0,1,3 (see Section 4.4.4) in program `automr` is used, citing the following two papers would be appreciated

 [2] J. Chem.
 Theory Comput.
 2019, 15, 141–153.
-DOI: 10.1021/acs.jctc.8b00854
+DOI: [10.1021/acs.jctc.8b00854](https://pubs.acs.org/doi/10.1021/acs.jctc.8b00854)
 [3] J. Phys.
 Chem.
 A 2020, 124, 8321–8329.
-DOI: 10.1021/acs.jpca.0c05216.
+DOI: [10.1021/acs.jpca.0c05216](https://pubs.acs.org/doi/10.1021/acs.jpca.0c05216).

 Besides, you need to CITE all quantum chemistry software packages called in your `automr` job(s).
 For example, the file `examples/automr/00-h2o_cc-pVDZ_1.5.gjf` is a CASSCF job.
 3 software packages will be called: